About engineering education

 Once their careers are up and running, engineers who received the scholarship join our alumni, and have the opportunity to share their knowledge and what they have learned about working in the industry with current students.
 We help to make it possible for young people studying engineering to become part of the community that will have real and lasting impact on the development of our world.

 With financing university study often being a significant challenge, we aim to provide support for students who are striving to take up a career in the planning, design and development of both the natural and the built environment.
-Alongside this, we think that experiencing first hand what it is like to work in engineering is really valuable, so we offer students the chance to work in a BuroHappold office to get more insight into real life projects.
+Alongside this, we think that experiencing first-hand what it is like to work in engineering is really valuable, so we offer students the chance to work at BuroHappold Engineering to get more insight into real life projects.

-Our Happold Student Scholarship offers students entering their final year of undergraduate study scholarship funding plus an 8-week summer placement in one of BuroHappold’s offices.
-Over the last two decades, we have been able to help over 320 students access scholarships.
+Our Happold Student Scholarship offers students entering their final year of undergraduate study scholarship funding plus an eight week summer placement in one of BuroHappold’s offices.
+Over the last two decades, we have been able to help over 450 students access scholarships.
 We have supported students in the UK, North America, Central Europe and the Middle East, and we are looking forward to being able to help many more across the globe in the years to come.

 I have learnt so much in such a short space of time, which is down to the people and project I’ve been working on.
 It was great to have such a range of expertise, knowledge and experience in the team that I could access, providing me with a brilliant opportunity to learn and make the most of my placement.